 See Frank Andrews: FTR 12, 2004/5, pp 203-4.
 The Klingsor company was noted for its gramophones which had an ‘Aeolian Harp’ of strings stretched across the mouth of the horn.
 The strings were supposed to be set into vibration by the music, thus enhancing it.
 The horn was usually concealed in an upright cabinet.
 Their machines (eventually manufactured in this country) are scarce and very much sought after.
 Their records were made by Polyphon, and so show the odd feature of that make: the end of the run-off groove goes underneath the label.
 They bear the Polyphon trade mark.
 Klingsor records appeared here in 1910, but in late 1911, Polyphon opened its own branch in London, and Klingsor was, in effect, absorbed back into Polyphon.
 These discs are elusive, but turn up very occasionally.

 See Frank Andrews, FTR12, 2004-5, p205-6.
 In these pages, we have several times described the search for an unbreakable record as the ignis fatuus of the record industry from earliest times.
 But a close contender would be the production of a simple and cheap means by which the public could make their own sound recordings.
 Cylinder phonographs that had a feed-screw (most of the half-decent ones had them) had always allowed their owners the facility to do so.
 You only needed to change the reproducer for a recording version, slip a blank soft wax cylinder onto the mandrel, and off you went!
 With discs it was considerably more difficult to contrive a home recording device.
 (We hope to have a page on these eventually.)
 But in the U.S.A. in 1921, the inventive mind of Victor Emerson – already a veteran of the record industry – thought of, and patented, a pre-grooved metal disc.
 This would guide the sound-box of your gramophone across the disc, while at the same time, you spoke or sang into the horn of the gramophone.
 With any luck, the gramophone would act in reverse, and emboss your vocal efforts on the hitherto smooth walls of the groove.
 It may have worked quite well at the time.
 But alas, it would seem that in the intervening 90 years, those transient modulations have disappeared, as it were, resorbed into the groove.
 Adding together all the known instances of present-day owners of Kodisks, I can state categorically that of over thirty known examples, not a single one is claimed to replay anything comprehensible.
 Quite apart from this, the ire of the Kodak film & camera company was kindled, not only by the name Kodisk, but also by the phrase ‘Snapshots of your voice’.
 Kodak cameras took the ‘snapshots’, OK?
 The slogan had to be changed to the rather biblical ‘Hear yourself as others hear you’, and stickers placed on packets (and indeed some discs) declaring that Kodisk was nothing to do with Kodak.
-A packet of U.S. origin is included here, indicating that a dedicated recording horn & soundbox was probably available as an accessory, at least in the U.S.A.
+A dedicated ‘megaphone’ was available as an accessory; there was also a sound-box, at least in the U.S.A.